-MBA Semester- III K1: Recall the subjects concept.
+Programme MBA Semester- III Cognitive Level K1: Recall the subjects concept.
 K2: Ability to explain subject concepts to solve business problems.
-K3: Adapt to frame their own proactive strategy. students during the First semeste To assess the students familiarit To create an opportunity to appl To pre-check their abilities and y of the subject concepts studied. y the concepts in a given situations. giving tips to develop in the logging area.
-K1: Recall the subjects concept.
-K2: Ability to explain subject conce K3: Adapt to frame their own proac To assess the comprehensive un students during the First semeste To assess the students familiarity To create an opportunity to appl
+K3: Adapt to frame their own proactive strategy.
+Course Objective students during the First semeste To assess the students familiarit To create an opportunity to appl To pre-check their abilities and y of the subject concepts studied. y the concepts in a given situations. giving tips to develop in the logging area.
+To get exposure about the prese nt condition of the industry.